Sty

 A large-scale enclosure for raising pigs is generally called a hog lot.
 Unlike a sty which would be found on a mixed farm, a hog lot is usually a dedicated facility.

-A locked enclosure with confined/restricted movement & freedom to exercise, is known as a boar-stall.
-Although, according to some experts forced immobilization was believed to elevate cortisol.
+A locked enclosure with confined/restricted movement and freedom to exercise, is known as a boar-stall.

+According to some experts such forced immobilization was believed to elevate cortisol.

 Family farm hog pen

 The family hog pen was a small-scale system of pig farming found on family farms of the early 1900s, although backyard pig farming does still occur.
 Family hog pens enclosed just a few hogs to provide year-round meat for the table.
 Before refrigeration, some family farms depended on pigs as a primary source of meat and shortening (lard) for year-round food.
 Farms which had tenant families might have several hog pens.
 This is vastly different from the modern American hog farm which have an average of about 2,000 hogs, with the largest raising hundreds of thousands.